 - Volunteer/Community enrichment

 - Letters of recommendation

 - At least three letters, but no more than six.

 - All letters must be submitted to VMCAS.
 We won't accept letters sent directly to us.

 - Admissions committee review input

 - Experience hours:

 Phase 3: Final Ranking of Individuals

-- Final rankings of Virginia, Maryland, West Virginia, and at-large pools are conducted by the Admissions Committee.
+- Final rankings of Virginia, Maryland, West Virginia, and out of state pools are conducted by the Admissions Committee.
 At that time, invitations to interview are sent to our qualified candidates.